 The BEng and MEng courses share a common first two years.
 You’ll be taught in a mix of lectures, laboratory sessions, design studio workshops and one'to'one supervision.
 In Level 3 you’ll undertake a major individual project, often involving experimental work and sometimes with industrial support.
-Final'year MEng students take part in a team project which develops your transferable skills while assessing your ability to design, manufacture and test an automotive product, typically aimed at low carbon use.

 If you opt for a sandwich course, you’ll go on a year’s paid placement and put your theory into practice.
 Our students are sometimes offered jobs at the companies where they carried out their work placements.

 A good Automotive Engineering degree from Brunel is highly regarded.
 Many of our graduates now work in technical and managerial positions within the automotive